Robinpig/Note/docs/CS/CN/TCP.md

 tcp_tw_reuse - INTEGER

 Enable reuse of TIME-WAIT sockets for new connections when it is safe from protocol viewpoint.
+It should not be changed without advice/request of technical experts.
 - 0 - disable
 - 1 - global enable
-- 2 - enable for loopback traffic only
+- 2 - enable for loopback traffic only, default

-It should not be changed without advice/request of technical experts.

-Default: 2

 ### Reset Segments

-#### Connection Request to Nonexistent Port
+#### Nonexistent Port

 In the case of UDP, we saw that an ICMP Destination Unreachable (Port Unreachable) message is generated when a datagram arrives for a destination port that is not in use.
 TCP uses a reset segment instead.